Manav Rachna University

 Manav Rachna University is a private university located in Faridabad, Haryana, India.
 It was established as Manav Rachna College of Engineering (MRCE) in 2004 and became a university in 2014.

 Campus

 The university's campus is in Sector 43, Faridabad located 5 km from Delhi.

 Academics

 The university offers three-year Bachelor of Business Administration and Bachelor of Science (Honors) as well as four-year Bachelor of Technology in various fields.
 It also offers two-year postgraduate programmes which grant Master of Business Administration, Master of Science or Master of Technology.
 PhD programs are also offered.

-ECO College

-The E-cell of MRU in association with National Entrepreneurial Network organizes various entrepreneurial awareness campaigns and activities to groom the future entrepreneurs.

-Foreign collaborations

-Collaborations has been made with international Institutes such as Lahti University of Applied Sciences, Algonquin College, University of Central Lancashire and Auckland Institute of Technology to share curricula, teaching pedagogy, student projects, research and development, faculty and student exchange, expert lectures, and twinning programmes.
-These collaborations has been made jointly with other Manav Rachna Educational Institutions.

-Extracurricular activities

-The institute has constituted four committees to encourage student participation in extracurricular activities, namely technical, literary, sports and cultural.
-The annual technical cum cultural fest is organized by the student's committee.

 Microsoft Imagine Cup

 MRU has consistently represented India and won at Microsoft Imagine Cup.